Computing

 Implementation

-The NCCE scheme of work is built around an innovative progression where computing content has been organised into interconnected networks.
+The Purple Mash scheme of work is built around an innovative progression where computing content has been organised into interconnected networks.
 It is created by experts, using the latest pedagogical research and teacher feedback with resources that can be further adapted to individual learners’ needs.
-The vision of the NCCE is to provide every child in England with a world-leading computing education.
+The vision of the Purple Mash is to provide every child in England with a world-leading computing education.
 Timetabled lessons each week focus on this scheme of work, as well as Computing being used as an additional tool within our lessons to help children become creative thinkers and access learning in a variety of ways.
 Online safety is taught throughout each unit as well as when issues arise.
 The children in Early Years provision will also be exposed to the understanding of online safety as they explore the world around them and how technology is an everyday part of their learning and understanding of the world.

 Our curriculum allows children to develop the three interconnected areas of: Computer science, information technology and digital literacy, whilst focusing on developing pupils’ ‘computational thinking’.
 The curriculum supports pupils to code amazing programs, keep themselves safe online, think like a computer programmer whilst providing tools for our staff to teach the subject with confidence